-- Institute a program of inspections to identify private occupiers who have not complied with their obligations under update Sections 12, 15, 17 or 17A of the Act. - Institute a program of inspections to ensure compliance by private occupiers with programs of work set out in approved Property Weed Management Plans. update - The General Manager will, in accordance with this Plan and other Council policies, authorise the issue of a penalty notice, or the prosecution of an occupier or owner, at the General Manager's discretion and after consultation with the Senior Weeds Officer, where it appears that an offence against the Act or the regulations has been committed. - The General Manager will authorise the issue of a penalty notice, or the prosecution of an occupier or owner, only where the General Manager is satisfied that such action -
+- Institute a program of inspections to ensure compliance by private occupiers with programs of work set out in approved Property Weed Management Plans. - The General Manager will, in accordance with this Plan and other Council policies, authorise the issue of a penalty notice, or the prosecution of an occupier or owner, at the General Manager's discretion and after consultation with the Senior Biosecurity Officer, where it appears that an offence against the Act or the regulations has been committed. - The General Manager will authorise the issue of a penalty notice, or the prosecution of an occupier or owner, only where the General Manager is satisfied that such action - - (a) is necessary to enforce compliance by the offender with the Act and all other methods to encourage compliance have been unsuccessful, or, - (b) will serve as an example to others and will encourage the control of noxious weeds and further the implementation of this Strategy. - The General Manager will authorise the issue of a penalty notice in preference to prosecution action.

-- 1.is necessary to enforce compliance by the offender with the Act and all other methods to encourage compliance have been unsuccessful, or, - (b) Will serve as an example to others and will encourage the control of noxious weeds and further the implementation of this Strategy. - Only in exception circumstances, to be determined by the General Manager in accordance with Council's policies, will the General Manager authorise the issue of a penalty notice, or the prosecution of an occupier, for an offence under update Sections 12, 17 or 17A.
-Instead, where all other efforts to encourage compliance with the requirements of the Act have been unsuccessful, an update Section 18 weed control notice will be given. - The General Manager will authorise the issue of a penalty notice in preference to prosecution action. - The General Manager will authorise prosecution action only after consultation with the Senior Weeds Officer and where the General Manager is satisfied that a penalty notice is unlikely to secure compliance by the offender with the Act and believes that prosecution will encourage the control of noxious weeds and further the implementation of this Strategy. - Where an update Section 18 notice has not been complied with and all efforts to encourage compliance have been unsuccessful the General Manager after consultation with the Senior Weeds Officer will either authorise issue of a penalty notice or prosecution action. - Action under update Section 20 will be taken at the General Manager's discretion where control of the noxious weed the subject of the notice is imperative for the protection of adjoining or adjacent landholders or for other pressing reason. - Publicise the Council's intention to use its regulatory powers to enforce the requirements of the Act with regard to noxious weed control. - Include in the Council's advisory and extension material an explanation of the Council's regulatory powers. - Include in the Council's advisory and extension material and explanation of the circumstances in which the Council will use its regulatory powers to enforce the requirements of the Act. - Weeds Officers to explain, both orally and in writing, to occupiers, and were appropriate, owners, who are failing to meet the requirements of the Act, the regulatory consequences that may follow their continued failure to comply with the requirements of the Act. - Emphasise in press releases and on all appropriate public occasions that the Council will used its regulatory powers to enforce the requirements of the Act where there is continued failure by occupiers and owners to comply with the Act. - Ensure that the powers of inspection are used strictly in accordance with the Act and the Council's priorities. - The General Manager shall ensure that Weeds Officers who have been appointed as inspectors under Section 41 update of the Act shall receive instruction on the powers and duties of an inspector under the Act. - Before entering premises the Council will make every reasonable endeavour to contact the occupier to discuss its intention to enter and will endeavour to secure the occupier's consent to the entry. - A permanent record of the circumstances and details of all oral consents by occupiers to enter premises will be kept. - The Council will give oral notice of its intention to enter premises except where the circumstances indicate that written notice should be given. - A permanent record of the circumstances and details of all oral notice given will be kept. - Use the power under Section 21 update to recommend to the Minister that the Minister serve a weed control notice on a public authority.

-- Monitor the control of noxious weeds by public authorities on land that they occupy, as required by update Section 13, within the Council's area of operations. - Endeavour to secure the cooperation of public authorities in controlling noxious weeds on land that they occupy. - Where a public authority has failed to comply with update Section 13, and the Council has been unsuccessful in securing its cooperation in controlling noxious weeds on land that it occupies, recommend to the Minister that a weed control notice be given by the Minister to the public authority. - Ensure that the regulatory powers are used fairly and impartially and in accordance with this strategy. - All staff are to be made aware of the provisions of this plan relating to the use of regulatory powers. - The General Manager to thoroughly investigate all complaints concerning the use of the regulatory powers. - Institute a program of random reviews of selected instances of regulatory action to ensure that the powers have been used fairly and impartially and in accordance with this strategy. - Institute a program of random reviews of instances where a failure of occupiers or owners to comply with the Act has not resulted in regulatory action to ensure that the matters were managed in accordance with this strategy. - Report to the Council the result of any reviews conducted.
+- Publicise the Council's intention to use its regulatory powers to enforce the requirements of the Act with regard to noxious weed control. - Include in the Council's advisory and extension material an explanation of Councils regulatory powers and the circumstances in which the Council will use its regulatory powers to enforce the requirements of the Act. - Weeds Officers to explain, both orally and in writing, to occupiers, and where appropriate, owners, who are failing to meet the requirements of the Act, the regulatory consequences that may follow their continued failure to comply with the requirements of the Act. - Emphasise in press releases and on all appropriate public occasions that the Council will used its regulatory powers to enforce the requirements of the Act where there is continued failure by occupiers and owners to comply with the Act. - Ensure that the powers of inspection are used strictly in accordance with the Act and the Council's priorities. - Before entering premises the Council will make every reasonable endeavour to contact the occupier to discuss its intention to enter and will endeavour to secure the occupier's consent to the entry, and a permanent record of the circumstances and details of all oral consents by occupiers to enter premises will be kept. - Endeavour to secure the cooperation of public authorities in controlling noxious weeds on land that they occupy. - Where a public authority has failed to comply with Section 13, and the Council has been unsuccessful in securing its cooperation in controlling noxious weeds on land that it occupies, recommend to the Minister that a weed control notice be given by the Minister to the public authority. - Ensure that the regulatory powers are used fairly and impartially and in accordance with this strategy. - All staff are to be made aware of the provisions of this plan relating to the use of regulatory powers. - The General Manager to thoroughly investigate all complaints concerning the use of the regulatory powers. - Institute a program of random reviews of instances where a failure of occupiers or owners to comply with the Act has not resulted in regulatory action to ensure that the matters were managed in accordance with this strategy. - Report to the Council the result of any reviews conducted.